nirgn975/portfolio/content/posts/2021/big-data-pipeline.md

     )
 ```

-First, the lines 51-72 are running, we get some arguments and can the `run` function with them.
-Next the `run` function on line 37 is running and create a beam pipeline, in this beam pipeline we have 3 steps:
+First, the lines 51-72 are running, we get some arguments from the environment variables and then the `run` function (line 68) is running with those arguments.
+Next we go over to line 37 where the `run` function create a beam pipeline, in this beam pipeline we have 3 steps:

 1. We're reading the pub/sub messages.
 2. Group all of them in a window.
 3. Loop over all the messages in the window time frame and save them to the database.

 The first step in the pipeline is a built in step from beam, we don't do anything spacial there.
-The second step (`GroupWindowsIntoBatches`) is a custom one, there we group all the messages in the window time frame (default is 1 minutes, but it's a custom argument we can change when we run the script.
+The second step (`GroupWindowsIntoBatches`) is a custom one, there we group all the messages in the window time frame (default is 1 minutes, but it's a custom argument we can change it when we run the script.
 You can see it in lines 60-65).
 And the last step, step 3 (`WriteBatchesToArangoDB`), is also a custom code (class) that for now does nothing.
 There we're going to write our code to save the message in the ArangoDB database.

 Last thing, in line 58 you can see the argument to subscribe to the pub/sub topic, instead of get it from the input argument when we run the script we can uncomment this line and replace the `<PROJECT_NAME>` with our GCP project ID and `<TOPIC_NAME>` with the topic name we created earlier (in our case it's `test`).